NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/premis-architecture/index.md

 The public access services manage and provide access to *access representations* and *files*, in addition to harvested intellectual entity descriptive metadata.
 The data and metadata here is a subset of what is found in the metadata management systems and the DPS.

-The public access services transforms harvested metadata in a flattened structure of intellectual entities with a single representation each.
+The public access services transform harvested metadata into a flattened structure of intellectual entities with a single representation each.
 The intellectual entities found online, does not necessarily mirror a single intellectual entity found in the metadata management systems.

 ## Architecture